Rafael Correa: Economic policy

 Correa adopted a confrontational approach to both the International Monetary Fund and the World Bank.

 Correa's administration stated that the new government would not sign an agreement which allowed the International Monetary Fund to monitor its economic plan.
 In February 2007, Correa's economy minister Ricardo Patiño stated: "I have no intention … of accepting what some governments in the past have accepted: that (the IMF) tell us what to do on economic policy ...
 That seems unacceptable to us".
 However, as a member of the IMF, the annual report known as the "Article IV" report will be submitted.
-In April 2007, paid off its debt to the IMF.
+In April 2007, Ecuador paid off its debt to the IMF.
 Correa said Ecuador wanted no further relationship with the fund.
-During his first year in office, Correa spoke of building an alternative to capitalist development, stating “we are building a conception of development that is different from that of the capitalist system, where we seek not to live better, competition, to have more every day, but to live well, satisfy basic needs, where harmony with nature is sought, where seek the indefinite life of cultures.”
-This was reflected in an ideological manifesto of Correa's PAIS Alliance and various development plans, which promoted as an alternative to capitalism Buen Viver (Good Living).
+During his first year in office, Correa spoke of building an alternative to capitalist development, stating "we are building a conception of development that is different from that of the capitalist system, where we seek not to live better, to have competition, to have more every day, but to live well, to satisfy basic needs, where harmony with nature is sought, where we seek the indescribable life of cultures."
+This was reflected in an ideological manifesto of Correa's PAIS Alliance and various development plans, which promoted as an alternative to capitalism Buen Vivir (Good Living).
 He declared Ecuador's national debt illegitimate and announced that the country would default on over $3 billion worth of bonds; he pledged to fight creditors in international courts and succeeded in reducing the price of outstanding bonds by more than 60%.